Marek Yanai: Body of work

 Yanai's works are figurative and strive to interpret reality.
 His subjects are the Jerusalem landscape and people.
 His portraits in watercolor depict friends, students, lecturers and other people in his life.
 This series is renowned for his work with patches of color and his ability to reveal the character of the subjects with the use of these marks and strong tones.
 The series of landscapes deal with, on the face of it, rather banal and mundane subjects such as solar panels on roofs, gas tanks and washing hanging out to dry.
 Through their banality, these scenes reflect the complexity of the city's soul.
 Yanai's creativity offers a picture of the spirit of the times in his vicinity.
 He is known for his use of light to produce shape and life.

-The art researcher Gideon Efrat (he) wrote of Yanai :"(His works contain) metaphorical lights.
+The art researcher Gideon Ophrat wrote of Yanai :"(His works contain) metaphorical lights.
 Pressing them into an interior and surrounding them with shadows to symbolize the inner soul; while the victory of the bright and color-bleaching white in the outdoor landscapes represents the "I-world" relationship.
 The essence of the soul is darkness.
 The all-consuming whiteness is the essence of emergence into the world.
 Loss lies in wait in both extremes: sinking in the darkness of the self, or annihilating the body in the searing light outside.
 Marek Yanai endures in his paintings.
 Again and again he sallies out in the world to create it anew out of light".